TNTurnerLab/ACES/README.md

         	- $  bsub -q general -g /elvisa/VGP -oo Done.log.out -R 'span[hosts=1] rusage[mem=30GB]' -G compute-tychele -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' /opt/conda/bin/snakemake --cluster " bsub -q general -g /elvisa/VGP  -oo %J.log.out -R 'span[hosts=1] rusage[mem=300GB]' -M 300GB -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' -n 4 " -j 100  -s VGP_Con_Ana24.smk -k -w 120 --rerun-incomplete --keep-going -F

 * View [Output Files Generated](#Outfile) to see which files are generated and more information on each.
+Output files will be generated in the genomesdb_input_document.
+There will be two folders created within genomesdb_input_document.
+One folder will hold all BLAST outputs from the pipeline execution, and the other holding those 10 output files.
+The file with the name '*_BLAST_Outputfiles_*' can be deleted or kept.

  <a name="o"> Refrence Outline </a>